emilykuowen/cs230_project/README.md

 # To download the violin stems (5.27 GB)
 aws s3 sync s3://medleydb/violin/ "path to your data folder"
 ```

+If you'd like to extract new instrument stems, follow these steps:
+1. Download the full MedleyDB 1.0 dataset [here](https://zenodo.org/record/1649325#.Y5UADuzMJ4l) and the MedleyDB 2.0 dataset [here](https://zenodo.org/record/1715175#.Y5UAD-zMJ4l).
+2. Download the [metadata folder](https://github.com/marl/medleydb/tree/master/medleydb/data/Metadata) that contains stem information about each track.
+3. Make the following changes in `data/medley_preprocess.py`
+- Edit `track_dir` to the folder path that contains all of your MedleyDB track folders.
+- Edit `metadata_dir` to the folder path that contains the MedleyDB metadata.
+4. Run `python data/medley_preprocess.py`

 ### DDSP Pre-training
 We used the [DDSP](https://github.com/magenta/ddsp) model to produce the conditioning input for our model.
 We define the conditioning input as the harmonic distribution of the instrument we want to separate.
 For example, to generate the conditioning input of a bass separator, we would run a single-note bass audio file through a DDSP model pretrained on bass sounds to get the harmonic distrbution of bass.